Welcome to French Studies at Brown!

 At all levels, the department aims to create a dynamic learning environment where students gain new insights on themselves and the world through the study of French-speaking cultures.
 At the undergraduate level, we offer a full range of rigorous and innovative language classes and a wide selection of advanced courses in literature and culture.
 At the graduate level, our curriculum covers fields in French and Francophone literature from the Ancien Régime to the present and from a variety of theoretical perspectives.

 The Department regularly sponsors lectures, mini-seminars and conferences, including Equinoxes, the annual Graduate Student Conference.
-It also organizes the annual Providence French Film Festival and administers study abroad programs in Paris and Lyon.
+It also organizes the annual Providence French Film Festival.
 Through all its endeavors, the Department of French Studies provides a venue for exploring the place of linguistic and cultural differences in our increasingly interconnected world.